centminmod/centminmod-redis/README.md

 Examples:
 =======

 Below are various examples.
-For specific redis 9 node cluster setup example, check this [example](redis-cluster-9.md)
+For specific redis 9 node cluster setup with auto run of `redis-cluster-tool` example, check this [example](redis-cluster-9.md).

 With `DEBUG_REDISGEN='y'` for dry run debug run checks